-Its root finds its use in treating general debility.
+Its root are used in treating general debility.
 It is taken in 2 gram doses for this purpose.

-The root is effective in the treatment of rheumatic affections.
+The root is effective in the treatment of rheumatism.
 It should be taken in 3 gram doses in treating this condition.

-The root finds its efficacy in treatment of tuberculosis.
-A decoction of the root is used with long pepper and honey.This decoction is also beneficial in the treatment of scrofula, that is, tuberculosis of lymph glands, especially in the neck.
+The root is also used in treatment of tuberculosis.
+A decoction of the root is used with long pepper and honey.This is also beneficial in the treatment of scrofula, that is, tuberculosis of lymph glands, especially in the neck.

-The root is also a narcotic, inducing deep sleep and hence beneficial in treating insomnia.
+The root is also a narcotic, inducing deep sleep and hence beneficial in treating insomnia without sedative effect.

 Cold and Cough